 Researchers noted that the vegan diet seemed to be easier for participants to follow, because there were no calories to count, portion sizes to measure, or carbohydrates to limit.
 Unlike the ADA diet, the vegan diet did not need to be customized to the individual based upon weight, lifestyle, or other health factors.
 And the only reported side effects of the vegan diet seemed to be positive ones, including weight loss and lowered cholesterol.

-About the Study and Participants
+About the Vegan Diet Study and Diabetic Participants

 In the initial study, researchers at George Washington University and the University of Toronto compared the ADA diet to a vegan diet, free of animal products.
 They intended to examine how the diets may reduce the need for drugs in diabetes management, kidney function, cholesterol levels, and weight loss.